 Boho in SoHo

 Brunchers at Café Gitane would be excused if they momentarily forgot that they were still in New York City, not in a Parisian artists' den from a bygone era.
 Trendy shoppers love this authentic bistro, which serves dark, aromatic coffee.
 Its menu includes a spectrum of Moroccan-inspired dishes from yellowfin tuna ceviche, to spicy meatballs in tomato turmeric sauce, heart-of-palm salads and fresh couscous.
-There’s a second location inside the Jane Hotel in the West Village that feels like a charming weather-battered café from old Havana.

 Eats for aesthetes

-Museum restaurants usually get a bad reputation, but Café Sabarsky, the Neue Galerie’s signature eatery is one of the most popular spots on the Upper East Side.
+Museum restaurants usually get a bad reputation, but Café Sabarsky, the Neue Galerie’s signature eatery, is one of the most popular spots on the Upper East Side.
 The café’s interior evokes opulent turn-of-the-century Vienna, and the well-rendered Austrian specialties are made to match.
 Expect crepes with smoked trout, goulash and creamed spatzle.
-Dessert here is also a must – save room for the sachertorte (dark chocolate cake laced with apricot preserves).
+Dessert here is also a must – save room for the sachertorte (dark chocolate cake laced with house-made apricot preserves).

 The Anti-Brunch, aka The Brooklyn Pilgrimage